PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 Dimsbury said, "Creation is a messy business.
 One makes a great deal of mistakes you see.
 But thankfully, I have a very deep pit in which to bury my failures."

-In the silence that filled the space that followed the word failures, Asarah could hear the the crushed corpse of the poor orc still bouncing off the sides of the pit far below.
+In the silence that filled the space that followed the word failures, Asarah could hear the crushed corpse of the poor orc still bouncing off the sides of the pit far below.
 Each time, the report of it was fainter and fainter.

 Dimsbury answered the unspoken question, "Bottomless."